Medieval Blacksmith 21325 Review

-The 33rd LEGO Ideas set has been announced, the LEGO® Ideas 21325 Medieval Blacksmith.
-It will be available on February 1, 2021 for $149.99 in the US.
+The 33rd LEGO Ideas set has been released, the LEGO® Ideas 21325 Medieval Blacksmith.
+I was available on February 1, 2021 for $149.99 in the US and sold out the first day.
 In this review, I’ll be comparing the official set with Clemens Fiedler’s proposal as well as Daniel Siskind’s Blacksmith Shop 3739 released in 2002.
 This will be an AFOL targeted review focused on features, parts and techniques; my opinions will be italicized.

 The building itself sits on an irregular plate-built base.
 A fully decorated interior is accessible by removing each story and one side of the roof.
 The first floor is a place of work.
 The forge is available both inside and outside the building.
 The second floor consists of a kitchen and the third has the bedroom.

 The building walls are stone for the first floor and half timber (Tudor style) for the second and third floors.
 Slate is the material of choice for the roof.
 The techniques used for each of these areas are quite detailed.
 In 21325 Medieval Blacksmith, LEGO sells an AFOL-quality castle MOC as a set.
 Much of the original detail in the proposal has been retained in the official set with a few critical changes; read on for a deeper dive into these differences as well as the building techniques used to create this incredibly detailed set.